-With a core competence of measurement technologies developed over decades of R&D, Advantest aims to enhance corporate value through promoting two management policies.
+With a core competence in measurement technologies developed over decades of R&D, Advantest aims to enhance corporate value through promoting two management policies.

 The first policy is to continuously improve its cost structure such that it can generate stable profits even in the semiconductor test equipment market with high fluctuations in demand.
-Specifically, it will seek to hold down its break-even point by reducing its cost of sales, flexibly optimizing overall costs in response to changes in the business environment, and improving work efficiency, among other measures.
+Specifically, Advantest will seek to hold down its break-even point by reducing its cost of sales, flexibly optimizing overall costs in response to changes in the business environment, and improving work efficiency, among other measures.

-The second policy is to reinforce and diversify its profit sources to enable sustainable growth by implementing a two-pronged strategy of seeking deep demand in the test market that is expected to expand multidimensionally and creating new businesses that leverage its technological strengths.
-Development of technologies for advanced information society, including the spread of use of smartphones, 5G and other high-speed networks, IoT, ADAS (advanced driver assistance systems) and artificial intelligence will drive further utilization of semiconductors in every machined device and systems.
-Advantest believes this will increase the need for functional tests and reliability tests at every stage of manufacturing, from semiconductor chips to complicated high-end systems.
-It sees this market shift as a business opportunity and will continue to rapidly develop and provide products and services to meet these needs.
+The second policy is to reinforce and diversify Advantest's profit sources to enable sustainable growth by implementing a two-pronged strategy of seeking deep demand in the test market that is expected to expand multidimensionally and creating new businesses that leverage its technological strengths.
+Digital evolution is underway, as reflected in the spread of use of smartphones, 5G and other high-speed networks, IoT, ADAS (advanced driver assistance systems) and artificial intelligence.
+In line with the progress of semiconductors offering larger data storage, more advanced data computation, faster wireless communication, and lower power consumption, assuring reliability of semiconductors will become increasingly important.
+Advantest sees this market shift as a business opportunity and will continue to rapidly develop and provide products and services attuned to the market needs.
 It will also aim to identify promising markets of new applications for its measurement technologies, and create and grow businesses to serve these markets.
-To support this reinforcement and diversification of its profit sources, it is committed to R&D management from a medium- to long-term perspective, allowing for agile and strategic allocation of resources, while maintaining the company's financial health and efficiency.
+To support this reinforcement and diversification of its profit sources, Advantest is committed to R&D management from a medium- to long-term perspective, allowing for agile and strategic allocation of resources, while maintaining Advantest's financial health and efficiency.